TempAqua/TempAqua_App/doc/INSTALLATION.md

 # Installation

-The following are the steps to install and utilize the TempAqua app, using a sample project as an example.
+Here we describe the steps to install and utilize the TempAqua app, using ae example project.
 After completing the installation process, users will have the capability to create their own data collection tool.

 ### QGIS

-1. Download and Install the latest version (>= 3.30) from the [official web page](https://www.qgis.org/en/site/forusers/download.html).
+1. Download and install the latest version (>= 3.30) from the [official web page](https://www.qgis.org/en/site/forusers/download.html).

 2. In QGIS, open the plugin library and search for **qfield sync**.
 Select the plugin in the list and click on **Install**.